Antonio Zito

-Antonio Zito (born 6 June 1986) is an Italian footballer who plays for Nola.
+Antonio Zito (born 6 June 1986) is an Italian former footballer who played for Nola.

 Biography

 Sorrento

 Zito started his career at Sorrento of Serie D. Which is within the province of Naples.

 Taranto

 He then signed by Taranto Sport of Serie C1.

 Siena

 In January 2008, he was signed by Siena of Serie A, along with Manuel Mancini, for €207,000 and €50,000 respectively, which they remained at Taranto until the end of season.
 Zito made his Serie A debut on 25 January 2009 against Atalanta, substituted Emanuele Calaiò in 84 minute.
 Zito played the hold second half on 24 May and played the first half at starter on 31 May, the last match of Serie A.

 In July 2009, he was loaned to Crotone which newly promoted to Serie B, with option to purchase.

 Juve Stabia

 On 6 July 2011 he was released by Siena.
 Zito joined S.S.
 Juve Stabia in the same transfer windows.